 Genting Dream accidents and incidents

 Here are also reported latest updates on cruise law news related to ashore and shipboard crimes still investigated by the police.
-Among those could be arrests, filed lawsuits against the shipowner / cruise line company, charges and fines, grievances, settled / withdrawn legal actions, lost cases, etc.
+Among those could be arrests, filed lawsuits against the shipowner / cruise line company, charges and fines, grievances, settled / withdrawn legal actions, lost cases, virus outbreaks, etc.

 - propulsion / power loss - 2018 (Singapore Strait)

 During the accident, the liner carried around 3000 passengers.
 The return to Singapore was delayed by 5 hours.
-The May 2-booked customers were informed that the 2-night Singapore-Klang cruise (May 2 departure at 9 pm) is cancelled due to "technical issues".
+The May 2-booked customers were informed that the 2-night Singapore-Klang cruise (May 2 departure at 9 pm) is canceled due to "technical issues".

 You can add more details on reported here accident or submit new / your own Genting Dream ship incident ("Cruise Minus" report) via CruiseMapper's contact form.